-What we do at Get Staffed Up is help people delegate their way to freedom.
+What we do at Get Staffed Up is help lawyers delegate their way to freedom.
 We are very very big on delegation but we have a different twist, instead of having someone in-house and really adding to the payroll and the overhead — and the entrepreneurial community being one of the most stressed communities —, we have decided to look elsewhere and find virtual staff all over the world which does have a price component but not a trade-off for talent.
-We find the best talent all over the world with a system that we’ve developed over the years and have Kristen David from Uplevel Your Business, Uplevel Your Life! had a lot to do with that and so it’s really nice to be collaborating.
+We find the best talent all over the world with a system that we’ve developed over the years and have Kristen David from Uplevel Your Business, Uplevel Your Life! had a lot to do with that.

 1. Give WRITTEN instructions.